 Charnwood College is a state-funded academy, and admissions are coordinated by Leicestershire County Council.
 The school serves a wide catchment area including Thorpe Acre and the surrounding Loughborough estates.

 The school is currently oversubscribed.
-In the most recent intake, there were 373 applications for 118 places, resulting in a subscription proportion of 3.16.
-This high demand means that families living outside the immediate Thorpe Hill area may find it difficult to secure a place.
+In the most recent intake, there were 373 applications for 118 places, resulting in 3.16. applications per place This high demand means that families living outside the immediate Thorpe Hill area may find it difficult to secure a place.
 Parents should use the FindMySchool Map Search to check their precise distance from the school gates compared to historical intake patterns.

 Applications